aahill/quickstart-templates/template-quickstart-python.md

 > [!NOTE]
 > This quickstart assumes you've [created an environment variable](../../cognitive-services-apis-create-account.md#configure-an-environment-variable-for-authentication) for your [Product Name] key, named `[PRODUCT]_KEY`.

 Instantiate a client with your endpoint and key.
-Create an [ApiKeyServiceClientCredentials]() object with your key, and use it with your endpoint to create an [ApiClient]() object.
+Create a [CognitiveServicesCredentials](https://docs.microsoft.com/python/api/msrest/msrest.authentication.cognitiveservicescredentials?view=azure-python) object with your key, and use it with your endpoint to create an [ApiClient]() object.

 ```python